arbitraryexecution/forta-bot-templates/contract-variable-monitor/SETUP.md

 5.  `contracts` (required) - The Object value for this key corresponds to contracts that we want to monitor variable values for.
 Each key in the Object is a contract name that we can specify, where that name is simply a string that we use as a label when referring to the contract (the string can be any valid string that we choose, it will not affect the monitoring by the agent).
-The Object corresponding to each contract name requires an address key/value pair, abi file key/value pair, and a `variables` key, `proxy` key, or both.
-For the case of a `variables` key, the corresponding value is an Object containing the names of contract variables as keys.
+The Object corresponding to each contract name requires an `address` key/value pair, `abiFile` key/value pair, and a `variables` key.
+For the `variables` key, the corresponding value is an Object containing the names of contract variables as keys.
+Note that each respective variable key must return a numeric value from a contract.
 The value for each variable name is an Object containing:
     * type (required) - Forta Finding Type
     * severity (required) - Forta Finding Severity
     * upperThresholdPercent (optional) - Number as a change percentage that will trigger a finding if the monitored